onomono-design/2025-05-11-XR-PLAYER/README.md

 | `outroCTA_backlink` | URL to direct users when clicking the CTA |
 | `devToggleAllowed` | Boolean to show/hide the developer toggle button |

+## UI/UX Features

+### Recenter Functionality

+The "Recenter" button in the top bar helps users reset their view:

+- **On Desktop**: Resets the camera orientation to the initial view
+- **On Mobile**: Adjusts the videosphere orientation to match the current device orientation, effectively resetting the user's view to forward

+### Responsive Design

+- Figtree font for consistent typography across devices
+- Mobile-optimized UI elements with proper touch targets
+- Automatic quality adjustments based on device capabilities

 ## Troubleshooting

 ### Black Screen Issues